fantome-arch/Virtual-Mouse/README.md

 ```
 # Usage

 1.In order to move the mouse raise only your index finger and move your hand around.
-The mouse won't move when your index finger is not raised.\n
+The mouse won't move when your index finger is not raised.

-2. In order to perform a left-click raise your pinky finger once you move to the point you want to click (Ensure your index finger remains raised).\n
+2. In order to perform a left-click raise your pinky finger once you move to the point you want to click (Ensure your index finger remains raised).

 3. In order to perform a right-click raise your middle finger after you've moved to the point you want to perform a click.
-(Ensure your index finger remains raised).\n
+(Ensure your index finger remains raised).

-4. In order to scroll, make a fist and move your hand upward or downward depending on the direction of scroll.\n
+4. In order to scroll, make a fist and move your hand upward or downward depending on the direction of scroll.